krishnagopal-jobs/blackjack/README.md

 # blackjack

-Check out the project.
+git pull the project.

 In the base of the project run the following commands to play blackjack.

 Use Java 20 version